sematic-ai/sematic/docs/snowflake.md

 ## `SnowflakeTable` type

-One you have set your credentials, use the `SnowflakeTable` type.
+Once you have set your credentials, use the `SnowflakeTable` type.

 ```
 >>> from sematic.types.types.snowflake import SnowflakeTable